dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 9: Lhonak to Pangpema

 Trail was tricky to follow with a couple of large new landslides which meant lengthy diversions to find safe places to cross, and scrambling.
+Update from Kate (summer 2022): "The recent landslides Dave went through are fine"

 </div>